TATOS-Technologies/Flutter-Dev-Task/README.md

 Work on separate branches for major features.
 This is crucial for code review.

 ## Timeline and reporting

 - You have a week(5 working days) for completing this task.
 - There will be daily progress reporting.
-You will be required to report your days progress.
+You will be required to report your days progress via readme of the repository.